PrefectHQ/prefect/docs/orchestration/flow_run/scheduling.md

 If a flow has a schedule attached, then the Prefect backend can [automatically create new flow runs](#scheduled-flow-run-creation) according to that schedule.

 ::: tip
-Scheduling in this manner is nothing more than a convenient way to generate new runs; users can still create ad-hoc runs alongside the auto-scheduled ones (even if they have the same start time).
+Scheduling in this manner is nothing more than a convenient way to generate new runs; you can still create ad-hoc runs alongside the auto-scheduled ones (even if they have the same start time).
 :::

 Flow schedules can be defined when your flow is registered using the Prefect Core library or after registration using the Prefect API or UI.
 For details on defining a schedule at registration time, see the [Core scheduling documentation](../../core/concepts/schedules.md).
 The Core documentation will also be useful for understanding the basic building blocks of schedules, but if you'd like to venture forward here's a quick summary: